CesiumGS/3d-tiles/README.md

 The `geometricError` property is a nonnegative number that defines the error, in meters, introduced if this tile is rendered and its children are not.
 At runtime, the geometric error is used to compute _Screen-Space Error_ (SSE), i.e., the error measured in pixels.
 The SSE determines _Hierarchical Level of Detail_ (HLOD) refinement, i.e., if a tile is sufficiently detailed for the current view or if its children should be considered.

-The `refine` property is an optional string that is either `"replace"` for replacement refinement or `"add"` for additive refinement.
-When `refine` is omitted, it defaults to `"add"`.
+The `refine` property a string that is either `"replace"` for replacement refinement or `"add"` for additive refinement.
+It is required for the root tile of a tileset; it is optional for all other tiles.
+When `refine` is omitted, it is inherited from the parent tile.

 The `content` property is an object that contains metadata about the tile's content and a link to the content.  `content.url` is a string that points to the tile's contents with an absolute or relative url.
 In the example above, the url, `2/0/0.b3dm`, has a TMS tiling scheme, `{z}/{y}/{x}.extension`, but this is not required; see the [roadmap Q&A](#How-do-I-request-the-tiles-for-Level-n).